hnts03-moreh/FlashMoE/README.md

 1. **Fine-grained overlap of communication and computation** at tile granularity
 2. **Latency hiding of preprocessing and system overheads** via SM specialization
-3. **Exploitation of task locality at scale**, allowing SMs to execute ready tasks out-of-order, minimizing idle and boosting resource utilization.
+3. **Exploitation of task locality at scale**, allowing SMs to execute ready tasks out-of-order, minimizing tensor core idle time and boosting SM utilization.

 In contrast, existing implementations rely on tens to hundreds of serialized kernels, enforcing strict execution order and limiting _task locality_.